lalitksahu22/BrilliantLunch/README.md

   - [0,0,1,2]
   ==> event 1 is not present, event 2 is not present, event 3 is at order 1, event 4 is at order 2

-I mapped time interval to pixel and using this collisions array find different attributes width,top,right position. and display in a container.
+I mapped time interval to pixel and using this collisions array found different attributes width,top,right position. and displayed in a container.

 ------------------For Buisness Case----------------------------------